-Having your wedding in the Blue Ridge Mountains provides your guests with the opportunity to witness natural beauty and awe that cannot be found anywhere else, but you want to make sure they are able to take full advantage of their experience.
-That is why you must ensure that they are prepared for things such as height, weather, and other variables.
+Having your wedding in the Blue Ridge Mountains provides your guests with the opportunity to witness natural beauty and awe that cannot be found anywhere else.
+Still, you want to make sure they are able to take full advantage of their experience.
+That is why you must ensure they are prepared for things such as height, weather, and other variables.
 When it comes to organizing a mountain wedding, there are numerous perks to consider.
 I’m specifically looking at arranging a wedding in West Jefferson, North Carolina.
-Our small scenic area attracts couples from all over the world because of the natural beauty and the variety of sites to exchange wedding vows.
+Our small scenic area attracts couples worldwide because of the natural beauty and the variety of sites to exchange wedding vows.
 In case you’re considering having a mountain wedding, here are a few benefits you should be aware of when arranging a mountain wedding.

 The Barn on the New River is located in West Jefferson, North Carolina.
 The Barn on New River is on 100 acres of land, encircled by the Blue Ridge Mountains and the Southfork of the New River.
 When you first enter the Barn, you’ll be in awe of its opulence.
 The soaring 30′ ceilings, stunning Swarovski crystal chandeliers, string lights, and amazing acid-stained concrete floors immediately catch your attention.
 The Barn is a one-of-a-kind, 4900-square-foot masterpiece of luxury.
 For the perfect mountain destination wedding contact us today!